petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ## If we build it...

-Automation presents a huge potential for increasing the pace of scientific discovery, but the cost of single button reproducibility is still too high for most researchers.
+Automation presents a huge potential for increasing the pace (and fun) of scientific discovery, but the cost of single button reproducibility is still too high for most researchers.
 Many simply don't have the time or desire to become de facto software engineers, and that's okay.
+We need to include them too.
 In addition to providing training and support, we need to meet them in the middle with a less software development-oriented, more research-oriented and user friendly set of tools and infrastructure.